 Have you found yourself in a situation where you need to communicate with someone else, but don’t know if you need an interpreter or a translator?
-Interpreters and translators may seem as if they’re one in the same, one might even say they’ve had something translated after speaking to an interpreter, and vice versa.
-If both have the ability to take languages and decipher them in a way that leads to understanding, then what’s the difference between interpreters and translators?
+An Interpreter and a translator may seem as if they’re one in the same, one might even say they’ve had something translated after speaking to an interpreter, and vice versa.
+If both have the ability to take languages and decipher them in a way that leads to understanding, then what’s the difference between an interpreter and a translator?

 Both translators and interpreters must have a significant amount of cultural awareness, knowledge of regional dialects, and a grasp of colloquialisms from those regions in order to properly and accurately deliver the intended message.
 Though both interpreters and translators must have a mastery of both the target language and the language they are interpreting or translating into, there are different skill sets and requirements for each field.